 All events will follow operational guidelines based on a four-tiered Operational Level System (Very High, High, Moderate, Low) depending on the current level identified by the University.
 All events must submit an online request form for an event exception to be reviewed by the Events Committee.
 Additionally, event planners and attendees must adhere to all state and local guidelines for any approved events.
 More information can be found at the Texas Department of State Health Services.

 Please note, given the extenuating circumstances of the pandemic, the situation is extremely fluid and requirements are subject to change at any time including cancellation of events.
 It is recommended no financial commitments be made.
-The exception request process is in place until the alert level is lowered for campus.
+The exception request process is in place until the operational level is lowered for campus.

 On campus, in person events/meetings consisting only of employees, board members, contractors/vendors and/or prospective students and their immediate family members can occur without an exception as long as the most current county and state guidelines can be followed within the meeting space.
 There must be a way for attendees to participate remotely via Zoom, conference call, etc.